Burkhanism: Deities

-Burkhanism accepts the "three worlds" of Mongolic and Turkic tradition.
+Burkhanism accepts the "three worlds" of Tengrism.
 (These are the upper, middle, and lower worlds—in other words heaven, earth, and the underworld.)
 However, it rejects worship of traditional deities associated with the underworld.
 In addition, it imports into worship many figures from Altaian oral epic lore, which were not worshipped in the "shamanic" part of the Altaian religion.

 Uch Kurbustan—"Uch" means "three", while "Kurbustan" comes from the Soghdian "Khormazta" (and thence from the Avestan "Ahura Mazda").
 Thus, a triune God.
 Though imported from oral epics, Uch Kurbustan is a generalized spirit rather than a hero of stories with a personality.
-He may be analogous with the Turko-Mongolian High God Tengri ("Heaven").
+He may be analogous with the High God Tengri ("Heaven").

-Rather than an import from Buddhism, Christianity, or Turkic Islam, this particular trinity is likely to have been inspired by other triune gods and heroes from Turkic culture (sometimes in the form of a god with three sons).
+Rather than an import from Buddhism, Christianity, or Islam, this particular trinity is likely to have been inspired by other triune gods and heroes from Altai culture (sometimes in the form of a god with three sons).
 Uch Kurbustan is connected with the following three messianic heroes, also from Altaian oral epic lore:

 Oirat or Galden-Oirat—mythological ancestor of the Western Mongols.
 A conflation / dim historical memory of a number of real-life Western Mongolian leaders from around the seventeenth century including Galdan Tseren.

 Amursana—a legendary Khoit-Oirat chieftain who fled Chinese territory for Russian after the 1756 Qing destruction of Dzungaria.

-Shunu ("Wolf")—the Altaian version of Asena, the totemic lupine ancestor recognized by various Turkic peoples.
+Shunu ("Wolf")—the Altaian version of Asena, the totemic lupine eponymous ancestor.

 The gods of the upper world, or aru tos ("pure ancestors"), are considered fragments or emanations of Uch Kurbustan.
 Burkhanism calls these Burkhans.
 Among them are:

 Ak-Burkhan ("White Burkhan")—depicted as an old man with white hair, a white coat, and white headgear, who rides a white horse.
 Possibly analogous to the Mongolian "white old man", Tsagan Ebugen.
 A symbol of good fortune.

 Jajyk—a formless spirit-mediator, assists with human-divine communication.
 Vinogradov compares with the Holy Spirit.
 Altaians distinguished between an Ak-Jajyk ("White Jajyk") who carried messages to the gods of the upper world, and a Sary-Jajyk ("Yellow Jajyk") who did the same for gods of the middle world, and is identified with the hearth.

 Umai—the goddess of childbirth and children.
-Other Turkic lore—but not the Altaian—makes her the consort of the High God Tengri, and thus a primordial mother figure.
+In other other myths the consort of the High God Tengri, and thus a primordial mother figure.